 Once your loan file is submitted, underwriters will examine your documentation including your credit, income, financial history and assets as well as the value of the property.
 The lender will come up with your debt-to-income ratio (DTI), which is based on your monthly expenses and income.
 Lenders use DTI ratio as a criteria to help determine your ability to make your mortgage payment in addition to your other monthly expenses.
 In addition, an appraiser will assess the home's value to ensure the sale price is aligned to market conditions.

-Once your application is approved and a closing date is scheduled, you'll receive a closing disclosure, which provides the final details about the mortgage loan you have selected.
-It includes the loan terms, your projected monthly payments and how much you will pay in fees and other costs to get your mortgage (closing costs).
+Once your application is approved and a closing date is scheduled, you'll receive a Closing Disclosure that states the final details about your mortgage loan.
+The Closing Disclosure includes the loan terms, your projected monthly payments, and how much you will pay in fees and other closing costs to get your mortgage.

 Most homebuyers request an inspection of the home they want to buy.
 A home inspection is different than a home appraisal.
 A home inspection identifies any problems with the house that need to be addressed before the sale closes.
 These problems can include structural problems, issues with the electrical, plumbing, or heating and cooling systems, a leaky roof or termite damage.
 Once these issues are addressed, your loan will move into processing and pre-closing.